 The military is a strong example of many economic activities.
 In the primary sector, resources are extracted for military use, like metals for weapons.
 The secondary sector includes the manufacturing of military equipment, such as vehicles and weapons.
 The military also provides services in the tertiary sector, offering support and protection.
 Research and development in the quaternary sector helps improve military technology, while high-level decision-making in the quinary sector shapes military strategy.

-In Peru, the military expenditure in 2023 is $3,000.8 million, which is 1.15% of the country’s GDP.
+As of 2023, Peru’s military expenditure was about $2,565 million, equivalent to roughly 1.1% of the country’s GDP (World Bank/SIPRI).
 The active military force has 81,000 personnel, resulting in about 11 active military members for every 1,000 people in the population.

 International Trade of Peru